rvpolyak/rvpolyak.github.io/about.md

 permalink: /about/
 ---

-My curiosities lie in business, business cultures, what makes great leaders, the dynamics of people, the power of self improvement, reading good books and expanding my knowledge.
+My curiosities lie in reading good books, running, nutrition, business, business cultures, what makes great leaders, the dynamics of people, the power of self improvement, and expanding my knowledge.

 I am fascinated by the likes of Larry Eillison and Steve Jobs who in their ruthless pursuit and often barbaric ways use their brilliance to create amazing things.